1.8.5 Transformations

 is conditionally normal with its mean at the mid-point of each graph.

-Describe portfolios whose mapping functions might appear like those of the previous exercise.
+Describe real-world portfolios whose mapping functions might appear like those of the previous exercise.